-For as long as I can remember, I had tiny red bumps on the thighs, besides being told that it could be an allergic reaction or possibly ingrown hairs, not one dermatologist, general practitioner, PA or nurse whom I consulted ever told me what it really was or how to treat it aside from exfoliating and wearing loose clothing.
+For as long as I can remember, I had tiny red bumps on my thighs, besides being told that it could be an allergic reaction or possibly ingrown hairs, not one dermatologist, general practitioner, physician assistant or nurse whom I consulted ever told me what it really was or how to treat it aside from exfoliating and wearing loose clothing.
 Since it did not cause any issues, perhaps only embarrassment, it is not considered a medical concern.
 Twenty years later, I come to learn that it is called Keratosis Pilaris and it is treatable.

 Amlactin (generic) has worked wonders for me!
 Using it twice a day, every day, I started seeing an improvement around the second week, the redness lessened and the bumps diminished.
 At four weeks, I am ecstatic with the results thus far.
 There are still some bumps but with continued use, I hope that there will be continued improvement.
 My thighs have never felt so smooth, this. totally. works.